+Student Mentors of Prisoners: Contribution of a Mentoring Program for Prisoners – Summary of Corrections

-We thank the editor and reviewers for their time spent reviewing our manuscript, and for their thoughtful comments and suggestions to improve the manuscript.
+We thank the editor and reviewers for the time spent reviewing our manuscript and for their insightful comments and suggestions for improving the manuscript.

 We are grateful for the opportunity to revise and resubmit our work.
-We have attempted to address all critiques, recommendations and suggestions, and believe that as a result the current revised manuscript is an improved product that will be more suitable for an international audience.
-We therefore hope it will be well received by you.
+We have attempted to address all critiques, recommendations, and suggestions, and believe that, as a result, the current revised manuscript is an improved product that will be more suitable for an international audience.
+We therefore hope it will meet with your approval.

-As is customary, we have included point-by-point responses regarding changes made as well as a detailed rebuttal of critiques/requested revisions that we disagreed with, as requested by the instructions to authors.
+In accordance with the instructions to authors, we have provided point-by-point responses regarding changes made, as well as a detailed response to critiques and requested revisions with which we respectfully took issue..

 Below is a list of detailed revisions made in response to the reviewers’ comments and suggestions.

-Reviewer: 1 1.
+Reviewer 1 Comment 1

 There needs to be an inclusion of the researcher’s positionality in relation to the mentoring programme/prison service.
 For example is the researcher a psychologist or a criminologist?
 This context was lacking and I would like to have understood more fully about the researcher.

-Response: We added this on page…. , paragraph….
+Response

+We responded to the reviewer’s request for more context regarding our positionality by including a paragraph on page…, paragraph….

+Comment 2

-2. There needs to be a focus around desistance also as there is no reference in the paper to how mentoring programmes can support the desistance process.
+There needs to be a focus around desistance also as there is no reference in the paper to how mentoring programmes can support the desistance process.
 There is some excellent research from the UK on the impact of (peer) mentoring programmes and how they support desistance, identity transition and personal agency.

+Response

-Response: We thank the reviewer for this helpful comment.
+We thank the reviewer for this helpful comment.
 We have added references to the theory in the article.
 See pages ……

+Comment 3

-3. In the abstract, the author refers to both inmates and prisoners, so a consistency in terminology is needed throughout.
+In the abstract, the author refers to both inmates and prisoners, so a consistency in terminology is needed throughout.

+Response

+We have made the necessary corrections, opting for prisoners throughout.

+Comment 4

-Response: We have made the necessary corrections.
-4. What does the prison mentoring programme entail?
+What does the prison mentoring programme entail?

-Response:
+Response

 We thank the reviewer for this helpful comment.
 We added a section describing the present prison mentoring programme.
-See page …
+See page ….

+Comment 5